Associate Professor Ajia Joins Kwara 2027 Governorship Race, Promises Digital Governance

 Addressing party supporters on the sidelines of his declaration as an ADC governorship aspirant, Ajia explained that the membership drive was aimed at creating a credible political alternative for the electorate in the forthcoming elections.

-The sensitisation and membership campaign led by Ajia was taken to major locations across the Ilorin metropolis.
+The sensitisation and membership campaign led by Ajia, was taken to major locations across the Ilorin metropolis.

 Ajia promised that if elected, his administration would adopt digital governance that would allow every literate citizen to access government services through the internet.
+"Our government shall move beyond merely publishing budgets to ensuring that citizens can track projects, contracts and outcomes," he said.

 He added that his governing philosophy would centre on what he described as "systems repair" for Kwara State.